 Thanks to the odd happenings reported at the place, the Midwest Paranormal Society began investigating the building in 2008.
 They have come to believe that there are at least three spirits inhabiting the theater -- a young girl believed to be about 4 years of age, another a middle aged woman, and the last an older man that seemed to have respiratory problems.
 This man is believed to be Reid Mitchell, who actually died in the flower garden of his home, which is attached to the building.
 It's been suggested that he never actually left the theater that he once loved so much.

 Since 2008, a variety of ghostly events have been documented at the theater from chilling EVPS to strange sounds and even sightings of the resident haunts.
 You can have the chance to experience the old R Theater for yourself and you may soon find out if the stories that are told about the place are true!
 The show at the Auburn Theater does go on.... and some do some of the former occupants, even after death!

-We send 100% of the proceeds from investigations we do here to St. Jude Children's Research Hospital & Juvenile Diabetes.
-You may make the check payable to them.
+We send 100% of the proceeds from investigations we do here to Lost Limbs Foudation.
+You may make the check payable to them or we will give you a copy of the receipt we send to them showing your money has goine to them.
 We have always done this and it will not change.